webxdc/website/src-docs/spec/sendRealtimeData.md

 **Note that this API is experimental and not fully settled (April 2024)**

 Send `Uint8Array` data to other realtime peers for this app.
-You must first call [`setRealtimeListener`](./setRealtimeListener.md) to announce participation in realtime data transmission.
+This will implicitely trigger the setup of realtime connections if they are not established yet.
 Note that any data sent before a first peer is connected might not arrive.
+See [`setRealtimeListener`](./setRealtimeListener.md) for how data can be received.
-It is up to the app to implement a "synchronization" protocol so that peers can detect each other presences.
+It is up to the app to implement a "synchronization" protocol so that peers can detect each other's presence.

 Any sent data is